Chronic Prostatitis involves brain, nerves and muscles

-Chronically overstimulated pelvic nerves result in the proliferation and degranulation of mast cells, via neuro-mast-cell connections in the linings (epithelia) of the bladder and/or urethra and/or prostate, testes etc. Nerve endings in the genitourinary tract (bladder, urethra, prostatic epithelium, etc) release substance P and other neuropeptides/neurotransmitters that cause mast cell proliferation and degranulation, and release histamine, serotonin and prostaglandins.
+Chronically overstimulated pelvic nerves, through a process of cross-talk with nerves in the bladder, prostate and genitourinary tract, result in the proliferation and degranulation of mast cells, via neuro-mast-cell connections in the linings (epithelia) of the bladder and/or urethra and/or prostate, testes etc. Nerve endings in the genitourinary tract (bladder, urethra, prostatic epithelium, etc) release substance P and other neuropeptides/neurotransmitters that cause mast cell proliferation and degranulation, and release histamine, serotonin and prostaglandins.
 All of these substances irritate the surrounding epithelial tissues and make the lining of the bladder/prostate etc. more permeable, thus creating the symptoms of the Urologic Chronic Pelvic Pain Syndromes (UCPPS, covering CP/CPPS, IC/PBS).

 So nerves can cause inflammation, nerves can create trigger points, and trigger points in the pelvic floor feed back noxiously into the central nervous system in a cycle that perpetuates itself.
 Interrupting this cycle is key to recovery.

 There are studies that support this concept.
 Szolcsanyi stimulated the spinal cord nerves in a rat that correspond to the bladder nerves and was able to create a neurogenic inflammation (that is redness, swelling in the bladder/vaginal opening and other pelvic organs).
-Lavelle stimulated the sacral ganglia and increased the permeability of the bladder lining in a rat to water and urea.
-Theharides found that psychological stress activates bladder mast cells.
+Lavelle stimulated the sacral ganglia (nerves in the lower spine) and increased the permeability of the bladder lining in a rat to water and urea.
+Theoharides found that psychological stress activates bladder mast cells.
 Therefore, by this mechanism, stimulation of the pelvic floor muscles can create the bladder wall changes.
 In other words, nerves and muscles can affect the genitourinary tract!

 More recently, Apodaca et al have shown how nerves can disrupt the bladder lining, and there are studies showing how stress can cause inflammation in mammalian urogenital tissues.
 And in 1998, Doggweiler et al were able to create inflammation in rat bladders by damaging their spinal cords with a deliberately introduced viral infection of the spine.